novafacing/cgc-challenges/challenges/Character_Statistics/README.md

 This vulnerability falls under the CWE-681: Incorrect Conversion between types since the uint32 should have been converted back to an uint8 before committing or memory (or that uint8 add should have been used instead).
 CWE-189 falls under numeric errors.

+### Read Notes

+* Read in main, no function really for copy/parse, most of it in same func as
+* read